 LNN should focus on self-sustaining levels of funding from day one (i.e not depend on grants, but still get them as needed to expand).

 Outside of the local municipality sponsorship and grant funding, mostly for startup and periodic expansion and technology costs.

 I've been thinking about this issue since the early 90's and quite honestly I'm not sure what the solution is or what the next steps really are.
-I am pretty sure that no one else has the answer either though.
+I am pretty sure that no one else has the exact answer, yet.
 Maybe we just need to get it going here in my town and see what happens.
 I think it's time to start playing around more seriously with how we do this and one of the best ways to do that is to simply start.

 Oddly, www.localnewsnetwork.org was actually available so, I just registered it. (no there's nothing there yet).